aws-samples/awsipranges/docs/quickstart.md

 - `awsipranges` [installed](./index.md#installation)
 - `awsipranges` [upgraded to the latest version](./index.md#installation)

-Then dive-in with this QuickStart to start using the AWS IP address ranges as native Python objects!
+Then dive-in with this Quickstart to begin working with the AWS IP address ranges as native Python objects!

 ## Verify server TLS certificates